-While these benefits are supposed to cover the medical expenses and loss of income for employees who get injured in the workplace, in some cases, the definition of “workplace injuries” can be vague, says our workers compensation defense attorney in Los Angeles from the Law Offices of William Kropach.
+While these benefits are supposed to cover the medical expenses and loss of income for employees who get injured in the workplace, in some cases, the definition of “workplace injuries” can be vague, says our workers compensation attorney in Los Angeles from the Law Offices of Kropach & Kropach.

 What many workers in Los Angeles and all across California do not realize is that workers’ compensation coverage applies to employees performing their job duties regardless of the location and time of day.